 For an entrepreneur or a company to better predict customer behavior, a group of hypothetical potential customers has to be questioned about the product before its release.
 If that group is accurately selected to represent the target audience, the discussions help make better decisions.

 If you are hesitant about focus group marketing effects, maybe it would change your mind to know that in 1950 focus groups led Mattel to create Barbie, one of the first adult-looking and worldwide successful toy dolls.
-Moreover, focus groups started in 1940 as a research method.
+As the concept of focus groups as a research method started back in the 1940s, let’s dive deeper into its definition.

-The moderator runs the session naturally to avoid affecting answers, and the dialogue takes place about the product from different orientations.
+The moderator runs the session neutrally to avoid biased answers, and the dialogue takes place about the product from different orientations.
 The session usually lasts for a few hours, and the participants can provide valuable information and suggestions if they are an authentic representation of the target audience.

 Focus group testing is not limited to products and services but extends to all fields of life.
 For example, politicians use it to measure how effective their campaigns and speeches would be, and lawyers use it to ensure their pleading will convince the jury.

-However, using focus group testing should never eliminate the role of other qualitative research tools like surveys and others.
+However, using focus group testing should never eliminate the role of other qualitative research tools like surveys, for example.
 It functions perfectly in tandem with other tools, not as a replacement.

-There are specific rules to keep the focus-group test running successfully and benefit from the results.
+There are specific rules to make a focus group test successful and benefit from the results.
 Otherwise, it might turn into chaos or a meaningless general discussion.

 The first stage of holding a group focus test is to develop a plan and a specific goal regarding the issue to be discussed.
 Still, if a purpose is not specified and the discussion is left to take a general form, the session will end with useless ideas and suggestions that cannot be applied.